-Senior Adult Program
+Senior Adult and Travel

-The Senior Adult Program offers bi-monthly (September through May) programs of interest to senior citizens in the Baytown/Highlands/Mont Belvieu/Crosby area.
+The Senior Adult Program offers bi-monthly (September through May) programs of interest to senior citizens in the colleges service communities.
 Day trips to cultural, historical, and fascinating attractions in Houston and the surrounding area are also offered.
-The program also co-sponsors the Annual Baytown Area Senior Olympics, holiday parties, and out-of-state travel.
+The program also co-sponsors the Annual Baytown Area Senior Olympics, holiday parties, and travel.
+Travel opportunities have included Italy, Alaska, Ireland, and Mexico.
 Participation in any of these activities is open to anyone over the age of 50.

 A newsletter, FOCUS, is made available several times a year.
+To be included on the mailing list, please contact the Center for Workforce and Community Development.